thaliproject/thali/pages/documentation/DeveloperHandbook.md

 Next step is to walk through our spec stack.
 After reading the above the specs to read are roughly in this order (feel free to skim):

-* [Notification Crypto Design](https://github.com/thaliproject/thali/blob/yaronyg-patch-4/presenceprotocolforopportunisticsynching.md) - This drives a lot of what we do so understanding it's basic outline is useful
+* [Notification Crypto Design](https://github.com/thaliproject/thali/blob/yaronyg-patch-4/pages/TechnologyInvestigations/PresenceProtocolForOpportunisticSynching.md) - This drives a lot of what we do so understanding it's basic outline is useful
-* [Non-TCP/IP Bindings](https://github.com/thaliproject/thali/blob/yaronyg-patch-4/presenceprotocolBindings.md) - This drives how we actually talk over Android, iOS and WiFi.
+* [Non-TCP/IP Bindings](https://github.com/thaliproject/thali/blob/yaronyg-patch-4/pages/TechnologyInvestigations/PresenceProtocolBindings.md) - This drives how we actually talk over Android, iOS and WiFi.
-* [Our Mobile Layer Bindings](https://github.com/thaliproject/Thali_CordovaPlugin/blob/story_03_yarong/thali/thaliMobileNative.js) - This defines the API that our native code implementations are supposed to expose to JXcore.
+* [Our Mobile Layer Bindings](https://github.com/thaliproject/Thali_CordovaPlugin/blob/story_03_yarong/thali/NextGeneration/thaliMobileNative.js) - This defines the API that our native code implementations are supposed to expose to JXcore.
-* [A wrapping for our mobile layer](https://github.com/thaliproject/Thali_CordovaPlugin/blob/story_03_yarong/thali/thaliMobileNativeWrapper.js) - This turns the rather raw mobile layer into something easier to deal with, it also implements some of the logic needed for the mobile layer.
+* [A wrapping for our mobile layer](https://github.com/thaliproject/thali/blob/yaronyg-patch-4/pages/TechnologyInvestigations/PresenceProtocolForOpportunisticSynching.md) - This turns the rather raw mobile layer into something easier to deal with, it also implements some of the logic needed for the mobile layer.
+* [Our TCP Server/Multiplex Layer](https://github.com/thaliproject/Thali_CordovaPlugin/blob/story_03_yarong/thali/NextGeneration/TCPServersManager.js) - This manages both incoming and outgoing connections and handles binding TCP/IP and our Node.js based Multiplex logic.
-* [Our WiFi Discovery layer](https://github.com/thaliproject/Thali_CordovaPlugin/blob/story_03_yarong/thali/thaliWifiInfrastructure.js) - How we do discovery when we have WiFi available
+* [Our WiFi Discovery layer](https://github.com/thaliproject/Thali_CordovaPlugin/blob/story_03_yarong/thali/NextGeneration/thaliWifiInfrastructure.js) - How we do discovery when we have WiFi available
-* [Connectivity Layer](https://github.com/thaliproject/Thali_CordovaPlugin/blob/story_03_yarong/thali/thaliMobile.js) - This is a common API to handle both TCP and non-TCP transports
+* [Connectivity Layer](https://github.com/thaliproject/Thali_CordovaPlugin/blob/story_03_yarong/thali/NextGeneration/thaliMobile.js) - This is a common API to handle both TCP and non-TCP transports
 * [Notification Beacons](https://github.com/thaliproject/Thali_CordovaPlugin/blob/story_03_yarong/thali/thaliNotificationBeacons.js) - Defines an API for generating and processing notification beacons

 These specs are under active development.
 With the exception of the first two all the other docs are JSDoc and so you can generate them locally by cloning Thali_CordovaPlugin, switching to story_03_yarong and then running `jx npm run createInternalDocs`.
 This will create an "out" directory which contains an index.html which has all the docs.